MathildeBa/Hackathon-HITW_close-the-gap/README.md

 ### BeCode & Close The Gap
 Since day 1, Close the Gap is helping BeCode to provide a free environment of training.
 Thanks to our partner, learners are able to have a free computer during 7 months.
 That's why we decided to help Close the Gap, because they're helping us for two and a half years.

 We want to thank [Didier Appels](https://www.linkedin.com/in/didier-appels-75a7703/) from Close the Gap for his help.
 Thanks to him, we better understant the needs of this NGO.
+Other contact at Close The Gap: [Peter Manderick](https://www.linkedin.com/in/peter-manderick-6a30356/)

 ## First notes
 => [Notes](notes.md)